Skip to content

 Purpose

-Sends a command (and optional arguments) from the client to the server via the net library.
+Sends a command (and optional arguments) from the client to the server via the net library using the cmd message.
 The server then executes the command.

 Parameters